AbhishekGreenByte/india-ai-cyber-hack-2024/README.md

 ## Project Structure

 ## Progress

-1. Preprocessing:
+### 1. Preprocessing
-    a. removed extraspaces
+   - Removed extra spaces
-    b. dropped NaN rows
+   - Dropped NaN rows
-    c. removed duplicate rows
+   - Removed duplicate rows
-    d. removed rows with less that 20 characters text description (crimeaditionalinfo)
+   - Removed rows with less than 20 characters in the text description (`crimeaditionalinfo`)

-2. EDA:
+### 2. Exploratory Data Analysis (EDA)
-    a.
-Category Distribution (category vs count)
+   - Category Distribution (category vs. count)
-    b.
-Sub-Category Distribution
+   - Sub-Category Distribution
-    c.
-Bar and Pie charts
+   - Bar and Pie Charts
-    d.
-Distribution of word lengths histogram
+   - Distribution of Word Lengths (histogram)
-    e.
-Think Think Think...
+   - Further analysis and insights...(Any Ideas?)

-## Pending
+## Pending Tasks

-1. Preprocessing:
+### 1. Preprocessing
-    a.
-N-gram Analysis: Analyze n-grams (sequences of 1, 2, or 3 words) to understand common phrases used in the crime descriptions.
+   - **N-gram Analysis:** Analyze n-grams (1, 2, or 3-word sequences) to identify common phrases in crime descriptions.
-    b.
-TF-IDF and Category Correlation: Use Term Frequency-Inverse Document Frequency (TF-IDF) to analyze the importance of words in different categories.
+   - **TF-IDF and Category Correlation:** Use TF-IDF to assess word importance across different categories.
-    c.
-Chi-Square Test: Perform a chi-square test to check if certain words are significantly associated with a particular category.
+   - **Chi-Square Test:** Check for significant associations between words and categories.
-    d.
-Correct the spellings
+   - Correct spellings
-    e.
-Handle different languages (esp.
-Hindi in English script)
+   - Handle different languages (especially Hindi in English script)
-    f.
-Handle class imbalance (Use class weighting?)
+   - Address class imbalance (consider class weighting)
-    g.
-Remove Stop words, tokenization, lemmatization/stemming
+   - Remove stop words, perform tokenization, and apply lemmatization/stemming

-2. Embeddings:
+### 2. Embeddings
-    a.
-Use SBERT (try both pretrained and finetuned on our dataset)
+   - Use **SBERT** (experiment with both pretrained and fine-tuned versions on our dataset)
-    b.
-Check for domain adapted SBERT or other BERT based models
+   - Explore domain-adapted SBERT or other BERT-based models
-    c.
-Also try to condense text to key words like subjects, verbs and objects using SpaCy and get the embeddings.
+   - Extract key phrases like subjects, verbs, and objects using **SpaCy**, and compute their embeddings

-3. Model Design:
+### 3. Model Design
-    a.
-We can use Multi Task Learning Model for classification(Neural Network)
+   - Implement a **Multi-Task Learning (MTL) Model** for classification using a neural network
-    b.
-Advanced Approach: Transfer Learning with BERT and MTL.
+   - Advanced Approach: Apply **Transfer Learning with BERT and MTL**
-    C. Use Ensemble methods on embeddings like XGBoost, LSTM etc.
+   - Use ensemble methods like **XGBoost** and **LSTM** on embeddings
-    d.
-Can we use clustering techniques?
+   - Investigate the potential of clustering techniques

-4. Pipeline Preparation:
+### 4. Pipeline Preparation
-    a.
-Convert the necessary code into python file
+   - Convert relevant code into Python files
-    b.
-Create necessary pipeline to process new data end to end.
+   - Create a pipeline for processing new data end-to-end
-    c.
-Create a webpage and host this system.
+   - Develop and host a webpage for the system

-5. Submission requirements:
+### 5. Submission Requirements
-    a.
-Prepare Report
+   - Prepare the final report
-    b.
-Use sphinx for documentation.
+   - Use **Sphinx** for documentation
-    c.
-Clean the code, add proper comments and visualizations.
+   - Clean the code, add comments, and include proper visualizations